What Do You Need to Open a Bank Account? All You Need to Know 2024

 - Account fees: All accounts have some fees – but looking for an account with no monthly charges, and low fees for the transactions you make frequently can save you money

 - ATM availability: Typically banks charge out of network and international ATM fees – these can be high, so do check out the details carefully.
-Or consider a specialist like Wise or Revolut which offer some free out of network and international withdrawals every month
+Or consider a specialist like Wise or Revolut which offer some no-fee out of network and international withdrawals every month

 - Online banking: Make sure the bank you choose has easily available online and mobile banking options which let you manage your money without visiting a branch